 The MSP also reflects the type of street (i.e. collector, arterial, etc.) and the general location for planning transportation connections.
 Final street alignments are determined and designed at the time of development.

 Not all city streets are reflected on the MSP.
 The map depicts only shows arterial and key collector streets.
-Other collector and local streets are not represented on the MSP but can be found on approved development plans and subdivision plats.
+Other collectors and local streets are not represented on the MSP but can be found on approved development plans and subdivision plats.

-How is the Master Street Plan Used?
+How Is The Master Street Plan used?

 There are a variety of ways that City staff and others use the MSP.